Equality cases for the uncertainty principle in finite Abelian groups: The case of groups , with prime numbers

 This finishes the proof of the proposition. \end{proof}

-\section{The case of groups $\ZZ_{q}\times \ZZ_p$, with $q < p$ prime numbers}
+\section{The case of groups $\ZZ_{p}\times \ZZ_q$, with $q < p$ prime numbers}

 Let us first give Meshulam's Function, which one can already find in \cite{DVB2}.
-We give the proof, nevertheless, since we need to know when there is uniqueness of the minimum. \begin{proposition} Let $G=\ZZ_{q}\times \ZZ_p$, with $p$ and $q$ are prime numbers such that $1<q<p$.
+We give the proof, nevertheless, since we want to know when there is uniqueness of the minimum. \begin{proposition} Let $G=\ZZ_{p}\times \ZZ_q$, with $p$ and $q$ prime numbers such that $1<q<p$.
 Then

 $\theta(k,G)= $ \end{proposition} \begin{proof} Using Tao's Theorem and Proposition \ref{product}, we know that